lukebond/nodeconf-oslo-20160604/nodeconf-oslo-20160604.md

 # CONCLUSION

 - Learn to use systemd for your Linux production machines
+- Use my unit files as a starting point
+- systemd has a learning curve but it isn't difficult
+- The tools are mature and powerful
-- You don't need a process monitor
+- You'll realise that you don't need a process monitor
   - What starts your process monitor, after all?
-- Use my unit files as a starting point to build your production environments
-- You will be using standard Linux tools any sysadmin will understand
-- Your application will be portable across environments
-- You will learn about Linux, where your app will be running in production
-- The tools are mature and powerful
-- systemd has a learning curve but it isn't difficult
-- I've only skimmed the surface of what you can do
-- Go forth and learn!

 ## LINKS